leecher1337/ntvdmx64/readme.txt

 MINNT build supports AdLib soundcard emulation by incorporating code parts of SoundFX2000 into NTVDM SB20 emulation.

+To make it more clear:
+  As MUSIC device, select AdLib
+  As SOUND device, select Soundblaster 2.0

 But you can also try to use the real

 http://www.softsystem.co.uk/products/soundfx.htm